soundio/soundstage/README.md

 # Soundstage

-Soundstage is an object model for Web Audio processing graphs.
-It provides an API for creating, manipulating and observing graphs, a sequencing engine for event record and playback, and a JSONify-able structure for import and export of Soundstage projects.
+Soundstage is a tool for creating and playing Web Audio processing graphs.
+It provides an object model for creating, manipulating and observing audio graphs, a sequencing engine for event recording and playback, and a JSONify-able structure for copying and transferring Soundstage projects.

 > **Warning**<br/>